The Curricula for Master of Science in Engineering (Robot Systems)

 2.3.1 To be considered for admission applicants must have a relevant bachelor of science degree, bachelor of science in engineering degree, or bachelor of engineering degree.

-For a degree to be relevant it must be in the subject area of robot systems, i.e. electrical engineering, mechatronics, robotics, automation or data technology, provided that the degree covers:
+For a degree to be relevant it must be in the subject area of robot systems, i.e. electrical engineering, mechatronics, robotics, automation or data technology and cover the below criteria:

 - Software development and programming (C++) 20 ECTS